OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/webinars.md

 To support this mission, we regularly host webinars featuring industry experts and product specialists who share insights, best practices, and real-world demonstrations.

-👉 Watch our recorded sessions and learn how {{SITENAME}} solutions can accelerate your agile transformation at [OpsHub Webinars](https://www.opshub.com/webinars/).
+👉 Watch our sessions and learn how {{SITENAME}} solutions can accelerate your agile transformation at [OpsHub Webinars](https://www.opshub.com/webinars/).